yashilanka/Modern-Web-Boilerplate/README.md

 #### Roadmap / Upcoming Feature

 * Ability to read and extract vector data from Adobe Illustrator ~~*and Sketch files*~~ and generate icon fonts on the fly.
+* Easy to use SVG Sprite based Icon Generation system
 * ++ More useful features
 ## Author